BLThunderstorm/BLThunderstorm/docs/privacy.md

 <div>
   <h1 align=center>Privacy Policy</h1>
   <p align=center>Hi!
-Thanks for using BLThunderstorm.
-We hope you have a great time using the app.
-Welcome to our privacy policy btw.
+Thanks for using BLThunderstor, and welcome to our privacy policy.
 This document will tell you guys about how we use your data.
   </p>

   <p align=center>